-Dr. Jones-Dear Sir, In reply to your inquiry concerning your new Potential to the same and a duty to say to you, emphatically, that we consider it a most decided and valuable improvement.
-We have examined it carefully and seen it ment.
-We have examined it carefully and seen it in successful operation, and we feel no hesitatancy ir recommending it to the attention of planters
+New Orleans, March 1, 1837, From Col. Harris Smith Evans, a planter of Wilcox county; signed also by Dr. David J. Means, a planter of Green county, and Mr. Wm.
+C Chitton, a planter of Dallas county, all of Ala.
+Dr. Jones-Dear Sir, In reply to your inquiry concerning your inquiry concerning your inquiry concerning your new Patent Cotton Gin, we deem it no less a pleasure than a duty to say to you, emphatically, that we consider it a most decided and valuable improvement.
+We have examined it carefully and seen it in successful operation, and we feel no hesitatancy in successful operation, and we feel no hesitatancy in recommending it to the attention of planters generally.

-generally.
 Most respectfully yours, &c.

-HARRIS SMITH EVANS,

-DAVID J. MEANS,
+HARRIS SMITH EVANS, DAVID J. MEANS, WM.

-WM.
 C. CLIFTON.

 New Orleans, March 7, 1837.

-P S .- As a further testimony of my confidence in the success of your Gin, you will please order two Double Gins of 80 saws in a stand each, for my plantation, and oblige yours truly, H. S. Evans.
+P S .- As a further testimony of my confidence my plantation, and oblige yours truly, H. S. Evans.